seanseancooper/SSET/docs/theory_of_signal_semiotics.md

 ### 📐 Metadata as an Extensible Symbol Layer

-The metadata dict is where semiotic affordances can begin:
+The metadata dict is where semiotic affordances can begin.
+Metadata fields are interpretable hooks, not guarantees of truth.
+Especially in using ML inference:
 ```json